wangfowen/owenwangdotcom/_posts/2017-06-23-opportunity-inequality.md

 towards these issues, and I'm not yet willing to completely let go of all the comfort and privileges a tech job allows me.

-So this is where I need recommendations from you, Please let me know if you know of related readings or tech job openings!
+So this is where I need recommendations from you.
+Please let me know if you know of related readings or tech job openings!
 What else can be done to help that I didn't list, and what in each of these categories is already being done?
 Or am I wrong about these being things that may help?

 I don't expect fixing opportunity inequality to fix all of the world's problems &mdash; humans are darned good at creating new ones for themselves &mdash; but I would like to think it'd make things fairer at least.
-The world will never be completely fair, as bad things will continue to happen to good people, but some things are within society's control, so all I can hope for is we at least make those parts fairer.
-Or at least all I can do is try and contribute to those myself.
+Even though the world will never be completely fair, as bad things will continue to happen to good people, I'd like to at least contribute to making it fairer where it's within society's control.